-Last year at the International Pool/Spa/Patio Expo, I attended a seminar presented by Brett Abbott in which he reviewed a recent Gallup Survey of pool owners.
+Three years ago, at the International Pool/Spa/Patio Expo, I attended a seminar presented by Brett Abbott in which he presented a Gallup Survey of existing pool owners.
 A couple of the survey findings that surprised me were the responses to the following questions:

 - 90% of current pool owners use their pool at least once per week.